brandon-rhodes/python-patterns/gang-of-four/iterator/index.rst

 Python’s ``for`` loop
-abstracts the Iterator Pattern so thoroughly that most Python programmers are never aware of the object design pattern that it enacts beneath the surface.
+abstracts the Iterator Pattern so thoroughly that most Python programmers are never even aware of the object design pattern that it enacts beneath the surface.
-The loop performs repeated assignment, repeating its indented block of code once for each item in the sequence it is iterating over.
+The ``for`` loop performs repeated assignment, repeating its indented block of code once for each item in the sequence it is iterating over.